NicolasTerroni/MyFridgeAPI/README.md

 - Create, read, update and delete recipes
 - And, the main thing, is that they can consult the recipes that they can make with their fridge's ingredients.

-It will be fully tested and deployed on AWS.
+It is fully tested and will be deployed on AWS.